roshansamuel/saras/README.md

 make -j4 install
 ```

+At the final step in ``make install``, the Blitz++ installer uses python2.
+If you are using python3, please switch the environment to use python2 temporarily for this step of the installation.

 ### Install yaml-cpp

 Installing the ``yaml-cpp`` package will require ``cmake``, and hence uses a slightly different syntax.